daddyawesome/CodingP/OOP/README.md

 # Object Oriented Programming

-## I would like to put all my practice and studie in OOP for Python
+## I would like to put all my practice and studies in OOP for Python